 EP provides faculty members several tools to record lectures and produce transcripts of those recordings for students.
-Requesting captioning for recorded lectures is an inclusive measure for presenting course content to student.
+Captioning lectures is an inclusive measure for presenting course content to students.

-Note: Unedited Automated/Machine captions should not be used in courses with an identified accommodation need, in these cases please work with disability services and the help desk to process Professional/Human captions to ensure the highest degree of accuracy.
+Note: Unedited machine-generated captions should not be used in courses with an identified accommodation need.
+In these cases please work with Disability Services and the Help Desk to process Professional/Human captions to ensure the highest degree of accuracy.

-- From the list of your videos in My Media, select a video for which you would like to edit the captions.
+- From the list of your videos in My Media, select the title of a video for which you would like to edit the captions.

 - On the Closed Captions Editor screen, you can edit captions as needed.
 Common errors to look for include garbled words, typos, and inaccurate proper names.

 Features of the Closed Captions Editor include the following: